ros2/rclcpp/rclcpp/doc/proposed_node_parameter_callbacks.md

 ## Introduction:

-The original requirement came in **gazeb_ros_pkgs** for setting individual wheel slip parameters based on global wheel slip value [link to original issue](https://github.com/ros-simulation/gazebo_ros_pkgs/pull/1365).
+The original requirement came in **gazebo_ros_pkgs** for setting individual wheel slip parameters based on global wheel slip value [link to original issue](https://github.com/ros-simulation/gazebo_ros_pkgs/pull/1365).

 The main requirement is to set one or more parameters after another parameter is set successfully.

 Additionally, it would be nice if users could be notified locally (via a callback) when parameters have been set successfully (i.e. post validation).

 Related discussion can be found in [#609](https://github.com/ros2/rclcpp/issues/609) [#1789](https://github.com/ros2/rclcpp/pull/1789)